- 9th Jul 2024

 Key Assumptions of the Gauss-Markov Theorem

-The Gauss-Markov Theorem hinges on several key assumptions within a linear regression framework.
-These include the errors having a mean of zero, being homoscedastic (consistent variance), and being uncorrelated with each other.
-Moreover, the independent variables are assumed to be fixed and not subject to measurement error.
+The GaussMarkov Theorem depends on a few major assumptions under a model of linear regression.
+They are the fact that the errors have a mean of zero, are homoscedastic (have consistent variance), and are uncorrelated with each other.
+Besides, the independent quantities are taken to be constant and never give rise to measurement error.

 Implications of the Gauss-Markov Theorem

-The Gauss-Markov Theorem is pivotal in statistical modeling and data analysis.
-By certifying the OLS estimator as BLUE, it ensures unbiased estimates with the least variance among all linear methods in linear regression.
+GaussMarkov Theorem plays a crucial role in statistical modeling and analysis of data.
+The certifying OLS estimator as BLUE, makes the estimates unbiased and has the minimum variance of all the linear estimators in a linear regression.
 This optimality is crucial for accurate predictions and trustworthy analysis.

-- Minimum Variance: OLS exhibits the smallest variance among unbiased linear estimators, meaning estimates are closest to true values given the data.
+- Minimum Variance: OLS has minimum variance across all unbiased linear estimators implying that the estimates are least varied than true ones assuming the data.

 Conclusion